michael-mszn/HopmonRemake/Readme.md

 **No programming knowledge required!**

-1. Head to the Directory of the Game and follow this file path: `\HopmonRemake_Data\StreamingAssets\Levels`
+1. Head to the directory of the game's executable and follow this file path: `\HopmonRemake_Data\StreamingAssets\Levels`

 2. Locate the file named `TEMPLATE` and make a copy of it.